With so many things to do in Stratford-Upon-Avon, this charming town is a great way to expand your United Kingdom trip into the English countryside.

 4. Pay your respects at Holy Trinity Church.

 Maybe it’s the way the church is partially hidden among the trees.
 Or perhaps it’s the old, mossy graveyard, with the crumbling tombstones, shaded from the sun.
-This church is a standout example of a classic village church.
+This church spoke to me as a standout example of a classic village church.

-Holy Trinity Church is also the place where Shakespeare was baptized and buried.
+Holy Trinity Church is the place where Shakespeare was baptized and it’s also the final resting place of the Bard.
 His wife, Anne, and his oldest daughter are also laid to rest inside the sanctuary.

 The church dates back to the early 1200s and is built on the site of a former Saxon monastery.
-The 14th-century brass knocker on the door as you enter the church feels like opening a portal to the past.
+I couldn’t help by think that the 14th-century brass knocker on the door as you enter the church felt like opening a portal to the past.

 The church is free to enter but does ask for a voluntary donation of £4 to maintain the church and the cemetery outside.
 The church is open 7 days a week, all day Monday-Saturday and after 12:30 p.m. on Sundays.

 The town’s namesake is because it sits along the pretty River Avon.
 Stroll along the promenade and enjoy the green space.
-You can even picnic in the Bancroft gardens along the banks of the canal.
+You can even picnic in the Bancroft garden along the banks of the beautiful River Avon.

 No matter what, you’re sure to see the town’s famous swans.
 The swans will especially love you if you have some bread or even a piece of lettuce saved from a sandwich to share with them.

-If you stay in Stratford-Upon-Avon for the night, the Waterside promenade is clear from all the day’s visitors and quite romantic!
+If you stay in Stratford-upon-Avon for the night, the Waterside promenade clears from all the day’s visitors and is quite romantic!

 6. Paddle out onto the River Avon.